CartoDB/CartoDB-SQL-API/doc/libraries_support.md

 To make things easier for developers, we provide client libraries for different programming languages and caching functionalities.

+**Note:** These libraries are externally developed and maintained.
+Use caution when using libraries in different languages, as some of these resources may be out-of-date.

 - **R**
   To help more researchers use CARTO to drive their geospatial data, we have released the R client library.
 [Fork it on GitHub!](https://github.com/Vizzuality/cartodb-r)